 The site is ideally located to accommodate renewable energy such as a windfarm.
-The site and setting include substantial modification for farming purposes which includes vegetation clearance practices and drainage works to 'improve' the land.
-Neither of which have been particularly kind to the landscape.
-For these reasons, the area is not particularly special and has rural amenity values which are concluded to be conservatively 'moderate'.
+The site and setting include substantial modification for farming purposes which includes vegetation clearance practices and drainage works.
+These landuse practices have adversely affected the physical landscape such as through vegetation removal causing land slips.
+As such the landscape's outward appearance has been compromised in places.
+For these reasons, the area is not particularly special and has rural amenity values which are concluded to be conservatively 'moderate32'.